slatedocs/slate/source/index.html.md

   .build();
 ```

-For this example, `AnchorX` will be running both operations to allow account to transact with its asset.
+For this example, `AnchorX` will be running both operations to allow accounts to transact with its asset.

 ### Credit from bank account